Twenty-First Sunday in Ordinary Time – Cycle C

 I have come to light a fire on the earth; how I wish it were already burning (Lk.12:49).

-2 Comments to “Christmas Day – Cycle C”
+One Comments to “Thirteenth Sunday in Ordinary Time – Cycle C”

 Leave a Reply